The Politic

 The Yale Political Journal's first issue, published in February 1947.

 The Politic: The Yale College Journal of Politics is a bi-monthly Yale University student publication started in 1947, when the Yale Political Journal: A Magazine of Student Opinion was founded.
 The magazine was revived in 1979 as the Yale Political Monthly by political commentator and historian Robert Kagan.
 It was also and known as Yale Political Magazine for twenty years.

-In addition to Kagan, past Editors-in-Chief include author and CNN host Fareed Zakaria and Foreign Affairs Editor-in-Chief Gideon Rose.
+In addition to Kagan, past Editors-in-Chief include author and CNN host Fareed Zakaria, Foreign Affairs Editor-in-Chief Gideon Rose and U.S. Representative Maggie Goodlander.

 History

 In 1947, a group of undergraduate students started the Yale Political Journal: A Magazine of Student Opinion, or the Journal for short.
 In their first issue, the founding editors wrote:"We have coined as our by-line, 'a magazine of student opinion' presupposing that student opinion is worthy of separation from the attitudes of other groups and that it is worthy as well of attention and study.”The publication remained dormant for a period of time, after which in 1979, Kagan revived it under a new name, Yale Political Monthly.
 At the time, Kagan was "frustrated that things tended to be one sided" at Yale, and he sought to provide a non-partisan platform for debate on campus.
 Students relaunched the publication again in 2001, this time as The Politic, in response to increased interest in politics on campus following the 2000 presidential election.